commanderx16/x16-docs/X16 Reference - 03 - BASIC.md

 **Action:** This command switches screen modes.

 For a list of supported modes, see [Chapter 2: Editor](X16%20Reference%20-%2002%20-%20Editor.md).
-The value of $FF (255) toggles between modes $00 and $03.
+The value of -1 toggles between modes $00 and $03.

 **EXAMPLE of SCREEN Statement:**

       SCREEN 3 : REM SWITCH TO 40 CHARACTER MODE
       SCREEN 0 : REM SWITCH TO 80 CHARACTER MODE
-      SCREEN 255 : REM SWITCH BETWEEN 40 and 80 CHARACTER MODE
+      SCREEN -1 : REM SWITCH BETWEEN 40 and 80 CHARACTER MODE

 #### VPEEK